jonasblasques/data-engineering-zoomcamp-notes/0_SQL-Refresher/README.md

 ### Row Number

 ROW_NUMBER() does just what it sounds like—displays the number of a given row.
-It starts are 1 and numbers the rows according to the ORDER BY part of the window statement.
+It starts at 1 and numbers the rows according to the ORDER BY part of the window statement.
 Using the PARTITION BY clause will allow you to begin counting 1 again in each partition.

 Syntax: